baptiste1403/cutest/README.md

 ## Usage

-Tests are function declared using a macro that register them for testing :
+Tests are functions declared using a macro that register them for testing :

 ```c
 TEST(should_be_true) {